 - King: 450

 Foam mattresses are excellent for pressure relief and conforming support.
-There are two main types of foam mattresses:
+There are several different types of foam mattresses:

 Memory Foam Mattresses